In Her Boots: Sustainable Farming For Women, By Women

 Conservation Training for Women Landowners

-Women Caring for the Land is an innovative program that helps female non-operator landowners learn more about conservation practices they can employ on their land.
-The MOSES Rural Women’s Project is partnering with Women, Food and Agriculture Network to offer three workshops in Wisconsin in April.
-The agenda includes an informational morning session, lunch, and a bus tour of area farmland to look at land conservation practices.
-The same material will be offered at each workshop; please attend the one closest to you which fits your schedule.
+The MOSES Rural Women’s Project is partnering with Women, Food and Agriculture Network to offer these workshops in Wisconsin in 2015.
+The same material will be covered at each workshop; please attend the one closest to you which fits your schedule.
+All workshops run from 8:30 a.m. to 3:00 p.m. and include lunch sponsored by Organic Valley.